 Every year, the National Fire Protection Association (NFPA) sponsors Fire Prevention Week.
 This year’s campaign theme is “Look.
 Listen.
 Learn.”
-In keeping with this theme, The Champion Firm wanted to share a few fire safety tips that you can apply at home.
+In keeping with this theme, the Marietta personal injury lawyers at The Champion Firm wanted to share a few fire safety tips that you can apply at home.
 This advice will help you avoid an accidental fire in your home, and it’ll help you get safely out of your home if a fire does break out.

 Check Smoke Alarms Regularly to Stay Safe In Your Home